ShengWang-XTU/CFPLncLoc/example/readme.txt

-This is a training sample provided that contains only two test samples.
+This is a sample test on a Dataset II.